Aquatic-Drone-Testbed/Control-Station/README.md

 # Control-Station
-Control station code for remote operation of USV.
+Control station code for remote operation of Unmanned-Surface-Vehicle(USV).